earlye/inkscape-export-gcode/README.md

 * Reference to a def containing a tool
 * Default: ''

+### x-gcode-tool-{x-gcode-tool}-diameter
+* Positive distance
+* Default: 0.25

+Diameter of the tool.

+### x-gcode-stepover
+* Positive distance
+* Default: 0.8 * tool diameter

+When filling using spiral, how far should each offset be stepped over?

-### x-gcode-mode
+### x-gcode-edge-mode
-* One of: center, inside, outside, spiral, angled-fill, v-carve
+* One of: center, inside, outside, v-carve
 * Default: center

 *Not supported yet*
-This controls how the path is traced in gcode.
+This controls how the edge of the path is traced in gcode.

-If angled-fill is specified, x-gcode-fill-angle controls the angle of the lines cut into the surface If v-carve is specified, the tool specified by x-gcode-tool will control the cutter angle.
-(TBD)
+### x-gcode-fill-mode
+* One of: none, spiral, hatch
+* Default: none

+*Not supported yet*
+This controls how the area of a path is filled in gcode.

 ### x-gcode-fill-angle
 * Angle in degrees

 *Not supported yet*
-The angle of the lines cut into the surface.
+The angle of the lines cut into the surface when 'hatch' is specified for x-gcode-fill-mode

 ## Known Issues: